-You will require this licence if you intend to store explosives.
+You will need this licence to store explosives.
 Requirements vary depending on the type of explosives, its hazard division, quantity involved, location of storage, and its intended use.
 There are two licence categories:

 - licence for medium scale storage